Prodaturu/Obsidian/3 - Main Notes/C++/Orthodox Canonical Form in C++.md

 # Orthodox Canonical Form in C++

 - Orthodox Canonical Form (OCF) is a **classic C++98 idiom**:

+- Used to make a class’s lifetime behaviour **explicit, predictable, and safe**

 - A class explicitly declares:
 	- [[Default constructor]]
 	- [[Copy constructor]]
 	- [[Copy Assignment Operator in C++ | Copy Assignment Operator]]
 	- [[Destructors in C++|Destructor]]

-- so its **lifetime behaviour is fully defined and visible**.
+- so its **lifetime behaviour is fully defined and visible**

 - In C++11 and later, a “modern” canonical form may also add:
 	- move constructor
 	- move assignment operator

 - but the core idea stays the same:
 - **the class clearly controls how it is created, copied, moved, and destroyed.**

 ---